dominikg/svite/README.md

 ### resolveSvelteExtensions

+!!!
+EXPERIMENTAL !!!

 Some extensions like .js, .ts can be omitted by default on imports.
 With this option enabled, all extensions of your svelte config can be omitted too.
 So for `src/components/Button.svelte` you can use `import Button from "/src/components/Button"`

+This option breaks if a dependency uses a .svelte file in package.json svelte field. e.g. svelte-spa-router.

 ### resolveAbsoluteImportsInsideRoot